Female Leaders in Philanthropy

 FLiP Signature Event-An Evening in Paris

-Mark your calendars for the 3rd annual FLiP signature event: An Evening in Paris.
-This special event will be held on Sunday, August 4th from 5:30pm to 8:30pm at the Springfield Art Museum.
-The highlight of the event will be a live art auction featuring original pieces by local artists.
+Mark your calendars for the 4th annual FLiP signature event: An Evening in Paris.
+The highlight of this elegant event will be a live art auction featuring original pieces by local artists.
 There will also be an hors d’oeuvres buffet, cash bar and silent auction.
 This event is dedicated to assisting women and children in our community work toward a more positive and successful future.
-Last year, the event raised over $20,000 to benefit FLiP’s community impact initiatives: the Suit Yourself Boutique and the Ozarks Food Harvest Weekend Backpack Program.
-However, the real benefit in the lives of those women and children is immeasurable.
-This year, in addition to Suit Yourself and the Backpack program designated proceeds will support an art scholarship for children from Title I schools in Springfield.
-If you are interested in joining us for An Evening in Paris or becoming a sponsor of the event, contact Cindy Howell or Megan Blevins at 417.863.7700.
+Last year, the event raised over $22,000 to benefit FLiP’s community impact initiatives: the Suit Yourself Boutique and the Ozarks Food Harvest Weekend Backpack Program.
+FLiP also made a $2,000 donation to the Springfield Art Museum to help underprivileged children develop a love of the arts.
+If you are interested in joining us for An Evening in Paris or becoming a sponsor of the event, contact Cindy Howell at 417.863.7700.